ComposeGears/Valkyrie/README.md

     // Optional: Generate flat package structure without subfolders (default: false) useFlatPackage = false

+    // Optional: Force all ImageVectors in this icon pack to have a specific autoMirror value (default: not specified)
+    // When set, overrides the root level autoMirror setting
+    // This can be overridden at the nested pack level autoMirror = true

     // Optional: Nested icon packs configuration
     nested {
       // Required: Name of the nested icon pack object